joeyjackson/CX4230-Proj2/ProcessOriented/README.md

 Dependencies:
 * matplotlib python library: used for output visualizations
 * numpy python library: used for statistical functions
-* pandas python library: used for processing csv file in empirical data analysis
+* pandas python library: used for processing csv file in empirical data analysis (Not used in simulator)
 * scipy python library: used for statistics functions in empirical data analysis (Not used in simulator)

 How to Run: